Top 10 Best Shaving Soap & Cream For MenCharles-Philippe2020-07-08T11:57:35-04:00

 Big brands may boast that their gels give you the best shave yet.
 However, try going back to traditional soaps and you’ll release that this isn’t quite true.

 Gels only produce a thin and foamy layer of protection with limited lubrication.
-Meanwhile, soaps produce thick and creamy lathers that provide cushion against the blade.
+Meanwhile, soaps produce thick and creamy lathers that provide a cushion against the blade.

 This ensures better protection for the skin when passing your razor across it.
 Furthermore, the lubrication is far superior, which prevents the blade from tugging on your hairs and creating irritation.